 - Completing a physical therapy or rehabilitation program to restore strength and range of motion to the hand

 If you’ve suffered from a hand or finger fracture, Mirza Orthopedics is here for you.
 We specialize in helping patients with fractured and broken hands, providing compassionate care and expertise.
-If you believe you may have experienced a break in the hand, contact our office as soon as possible to schedule an appointment.
+If you believe you may have experienced a break in the hand, contact our office as soon as possible to schedule an appointment for broken or fractured hand treatment.